cogentcore/core/docs/content/3-views/struct-views.md

 }
 ```

-When you use [[core.NewValue]] with a struct value, it will create an inline struct view if the struct has four or fewer fields:
+When you use [[core.NewValue]] with a struct value, it will create an inline form if the struct has four or fewer fields:

 ```Go
 type person struct {